Grant County DA charges John Day man for sex crimes against minors - Blue Mountain Eagle

 The Grant County District Attorney’s Office on July 25 arraigned Radinovich on formal charges out of the indictment of four counts of second-degree sexual abuse, a Class C felony, one count of third-degree sexual abuse, a Class A misdemeanor, one count of unlawful delivery of a marijuana item, a Class C felony, and two charges of furnishing alcohol to a minor, a Class A misdemeanor

-Court documents do not identify any sexual abuse victims by name or age, but the recipient of the alleged unlawful marijuana delivery is an 11 year-old.
+Court documents do not identify any sexual abuse victims by name or age, but the recipient of the alleged unlawful marijuana delivery, a seprate victim, is an 11 year-old.

 Grant County Sheriff Todd McKinley said his office began investigating the allegations on July 16, with Radinovich ultimately turning himself over to authorities July 23.
 McKinley said deputies conducted a search of the home of one of Radinovich’s relatives on July 22 but did not locate him.